 The Rise and Fall of the B-Western (and Serial)

 (From Old Corral collection)

-Above is an autographed title lobby card for THE PHANTOM STALLION (Republic, 1954).
-This was Rex Allen's nineteenth and last film for Republic Pictures ... and the last series westerns that was done by Republic.
-Allen was under a Term Players Contract(s) at Republic, from March, 1949 to October, 1953.
+Above is the title lobby card for THE PHANTOM STALLION (Republic, 1954), with autographs from Rex Allen and Carla Balenda.
+This was Rex Allen's nineteenth and last film for Republic Pictures ... and the last series westerns that was churned out by Republic Pictures.
+Rex was under a Term Players Contract(s) at Republic from March, 1949 to October, 1953.

 (Courtesy of Les Adams)

 Roy Roger's last - 1951